mikebranstein/nativescript-workshop-instructions/src/chapters/chapter4.md

 <Button text="About" />
 ```

-Next, add a `tap` event atribute to the `<Button />` element.
+Next, add a `tap` event attribute to the `<Button />` element.
 Most UI elements have a variety of *events* that can execute JavaScript code when triggered.
-When an event is triggered, it will automatically run the funciton name specified in the event attribute.
+When an event is triggered, it will automatically run the function name specified in the event attribute.

 ```xml
 <Button text="About" tap="onTap" />